MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 When `entity.tags.get().contains(thing)` returns `true` we say that the **`entity` has the tag** `thing`.

 Tags (currently) have three primary use cases:
-1. **Controlling triggers**: [Trigger gizmos](#trigger-gizmo) has a Properties panel setting that lets you specify a *tag* so that the trigger will only receive trigger enter and exit events for entities that have that tag.
+1. **Controlling triggers**: [Trigger gizmos](#trigger-gizmo) have a Properties panel setting that lets you specify a *tag* so that the trigger will only receive trigger enter and exit events for entities that have that tag.
 1. **Controlling collisions**: [Entities](#entity) have a Properties panel setting that lets you specify a *tag* that the entity will receive [collision events](#collision-events) from.
 The entity will only receive collision events if it collides with another entity which has the specified tag.
+1. **Controlling raycasts**: [Raycast gizmos](#raycast-gizmo) have a Properties panel setting that lets you specify a *tag* so that the raycast will only generate [RaycastTargetType.Entity](#raycasts) hit results for entities that have that tag.
 1. **Finding entities**: Horizon has a method on the [World class](#world-class) to get all entities in the [instance](#instances) which match a given "query":

 ```ts